ethstorage/goe-cli/test-guide.md

 It covers wallet setup, repository creation, interacting with a sample repo, and migrating an existing GitHub project to GoE.

-GoE enables fully on-chain Git workflows: repositories are stored on Ethereum, immutable, and censorship-resistant.
+GoE enables fully on-chain Git workflows: repositories are stored on Ethereum and EthStorage, immutable, and censorship-resistant.

 > Prerequisite: You need a wallet with some ETH to pay gas fees for repository operations.